AishAM807/Clothing-Data-Analysis-/README.md

 - Step 17: The Top N filter was applied through the filter pane to identify the leading brands.
 Additionally, conditional formatting was implemented on the bar chart to visually represent the range from minimum to maximum values across brands.

 - Step 18: Added a donut chart to present the top five brands with the highest product variety, enabling a clear and intuitive comparison of brand diversity and distribution.

+- Step 19: Added a ribbon chart to effectively showcase the top five brands based on average sales price.

+- Step 20: Added an Area chart to illustrate the top five brands based on average percentage, providing a clear view of performance trends.
+Similarly, a pie chart was incorporated to represent the bottom five brands by average percentage, enabling an intuitive comparison of lower-performing brands.